spxp/spxp-specs/SpxpProfileSpec-V02.md

 cryptographic key must be considered identical.
 And data signed with different cryptographic keys delivered by the same URL must be treated as different profiles.
-If a profile client detects a change in the signing key used by the profile behind a URL, it has to warn the user and must not present the data signed by different keys as belonging to the same profile.
+If a profile client detects a change in the signing key used by the profile behind a URL, it has to warn the user and must not present the data signed by different keys as belonging to the same profile, unless the profile has explicitly announced a key rollover.
+> This protocol version does not yet specify how data gets signed with the profile key.
+> Explicit announcements of profile relocations and key rollovers are not yet specified in this version of the SPXP
+> protocol and will be added later.

+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX change in this version

 ## 2 Communication protocols
 Data is exchanged between participating clients and servers via HTTP, preferably over TLS (i.e. HTTPS).
 Clients and